 ‘Even the peace movement is infected with the disease of racism’

-This borderless, multiethnic racial identity directly informed Asian American resistance to the war.
+This borderless, multiethnic political identity directly informed Asian American resistance to the war.
 Like the Black Panthers, the Brown Berets, and other “colony-community” coalitions, Asian Americans recognized that protesting the war in Vietnam meant protesting the war at home.

 But the mainstream peace movement, dominated by white liberals and colorblind socialists, was reluctant to adopt an explicitly anti-racist platform.
 Their opposition to the war was frequently defined by an inflexible, single-issue focus on bringing home “our boys,” and paternalistic sympathy for the poor, hapless “Indochinese” being slaughtered overseas did not extend to support for an independent Vietnam.